 Raiders coach Josh McDaniels addresses the media

-As the Raiders prepare for the Steelers, coach Josh McDaniels addressed the media.
+As the Raiders wrap up preparations for the Steelers, coach Josh McDaniels addressed the media.

-The Raiders on Wednesday get back to work in preparation for their home opener against the Steelers.
+The Raiders on Friday wrap up preparations for Sunday’s home opener against the Steelers.
 Ahead of practice, coach Josh McDaniels spoke to the media.

-Among the topics he touched on is the availability of wide receiver Jakobi Meyers, who sat out Sunday’s game against the Bills.
+Among the topics he touched on is the status of wide receiver Jakobi Meyers, who missed last Sunday’s game against the Bills.

 Contact Vincent Bonsignore at vbonsignore@reviewjournal.com.
 Follow @VinnyBonsignore on X.